terascope/elasticsearch-assets/docs/operations/elasticsearch_reader.md

 this is a [recoverable](https://terascope.github.io/teraslice/docs/management-apis/endpoints-json#post-v1jobsjobid_recover) reader, meaning that this job can be stopped, and then pick back up where it left off.

+Fetched records will already have metadata associated with it, like the `_key` field.
+Please reference the [metadata section](#metadata) for more information.
 ## Usage

 ### Batch read the entire content of an index